t7morgen/misato-dataset/README.md

 ## :earth_americas: Where we are:
 - Quantum Mechanics: 19443 ligands, curated and refined
 - Molecular Dynamics: 16972 simulated protein-ligand structures, 10 ns each
-- AI: pytorch dataloaders, 2 base line models for MD and QM
+- AI: pytorch dataloaders, 3 base line models for MD and QM and [binding affinity prediction](https://github.com/kierandidi/misato-affinity)

 ## :electron: Vision:
 We are a drug discovery community project :hugs: